mesosphere/dcos-docs-site/pages/services/kubernetes/1.0.0-1.9.3/advanced-install/index.md

   and `etcd` is secured.
 - All Kubernetes components have encryption and mutual-authentication enabled, including the `kube-apiserver`, `kube-scheduler`, `kube-controller-manager`, `kube-proxy` and the `kubelet`.
-- All included (mandatory) add-ons, including on-deman backup/restore, respect mutual-authentication against the Kubernetes API.
+- All included (mandatory) add-ons, including on-demand backup/restore, respect mutual-authentication against the Kubernetes API.

 Note, though, that we also expose an insecure Kubernetes API endpoint.
 This is a temporary